A Lyapunov-Based Small-Gain Theorem for Fixed-Time Stability: Fixed-Time Feedback Optimization without Timescale Separation

+where $w,c\in\re\setminus\{0\}$ are known parameters and $v$ is a control input.
+Then, the following state feedback law:

-where $A_1, A_2\in\re^{n\times n}$ with $A_1, A_2\succ 0$, $\tilde{p}\in (0,1)$, and $\tilde{q}<0$.
-The system \eqref{accplant} is a significant generalization of the plants considered in \cite{10644358}, where the authors used $m=n$ and $A_1=A_2=P=I_n$.\QEDB \end{remark} Our primary goal is to design a dynamic feedback law on $u$ to stabilize \eqref{exsys} while also optimizing a cost function $\phi(x,u)$.
+where $u\in\re$ is an external input, renders the system into a closed form that satisfies Assumption \ref{assump_ex}.
+Extensions to multi-variable settings can be done using results from the FxT control literature \cite{6104367, 10018220, polyakov2024fixed}. \QEDB \end{remark} Our primary goal is to design a dynamic feedback law on $u$ to stabilize \eqref{exsys} while also optimizing a cost function $\phi(x,u)$.
 For this work, we will be primarily concerned with quadratic cost functions of the following form